FiliTol/FiliTol.github.io/_posts/2025-02-13-The-Power-Of-Alternatives.md

 As you can imagine, I don't have a solution for this "complexity" issue.

-I can't avoid living in a complex environment as a whole, but I can think hard about social, economical and phisical environments I've chosen consciously to place myself into.
+You can't avoid living in a complex environment as a whole, but you can think hard about social, economical and phisical environments you've chosen consciously to place yourself into.

 "What's the goal here?" you could ask.
 To me, it's just to be a little more prepared when life decides to wake me up